 Australia's Prime Minister, Malcolm Fraser, visited the Great Wall of China as part of a tour of China on Thursday (24 June).

-Australia's Prime Minister, Malcolm Fraser, visited the Great Wall of China as part of a tour of China on Thursday (24 June).
+Background: Australia's Prime Minister, Malcolm Fraser, visited the Great Wall of China as part of a tour of China on Thursday (24 June).
 His week-long visit to the country is seen as an effort to strengthen relations between the two countries.

 SYNOPSIS: Mr. Fraser says China and Japan hold the key to prosperity and peace for Australia.
 He sees China as a major counter to the threat of Soviet expansionism in South East Asia.

 During his talks with Chinese leaders earlier in the week, Mr. Fraser said his country would help Indonesia and Malaysia to stop Soviet penetration.
 Sources quoted by Reuters News Agency said Mr. Fraser has spoken of doubts about Indonesia's future and about instability in Malaysia.